Sayaji911/fastapi_sound_server/README.md

 # fastapi_sound_server
-FastAPI Web API that simulates the behavior of an audio file server while using a MongoDB / SQL database.
+FastAPI Web API that simulates the behavior of an audio file server while using a SQL database.